xsdk-project/MathPackagesTraining2023/_lessons/time_integrators_sundials/lesson.md

 The example application uses a finite volume spatial discretization with [AMReX][2].
-For the _time integration_ (i.e., semi-discretization in time) of this PDE, we use the [ARKODE][0] ODE integrator from [SUNDIALS][1], to demonstrate the use of [SUNDIALS][1] in both serial and parallel for more robust and flexible control over temporal integration.
+For the _time integration_ (i.e., semi-discretization in time) of this PDE, we use the [ARKODE][0] ODE integrator from [SUNDIALS][1], to demonstrate the use of [SUNDIALS][1] with CUDA parallelism for more robust and flexible control over temporal integration.

 Each application solves the problem on a periodic, cell-centered, uniform mesh